Italy Travel Guide: Everything You Need To Know

 There's nothing quite like exploring La Serenissima by gondola.
 Sailing along the canals offers a different perspective and allows you to explore areas that aren't easily accessible by foot.
 It's also the perfect vantage point to glimpse the city's stunning palazzos and landmarks like the Bridge of Sighs and Salute.
 When aperitivo rolls around, head to a bacaro (wine bar) for an ombra (small glass of wine) and cichetti (Venetian tapas).

-Trulli houses in Alberobello, Italy Alberobello // Unsplash
+Trulli houses in Alberobello, Italy Unsplash

 Hidden Gems in Italy